rabestro/exercism-api-powerquery-m/src/local-api/README.md

 This document describes the Power Query M utilities designed to work with local clones of Exercism repositories, primarily focusing on the `exercism/problem-specifications` repository at present.
 These utilities allow you to access exercise data directly from your file system, which is useful for offline work, avoiding API rate limits, and working with specific versions of the specifications.

+Primarily, these tools are designed to help you get an overview, statistics, and detailed data about exercises directly into **Microsoft Excel**.
+They should also work seamlessly in **Power BI Desktop** for more advanced data modeling and visualization.

 ## Overview

 The utilities in this section enable you to: